Send the link below via email or IMCopy

 The executive summary approach to writing cover letters is one way to effectively demonstrate your credibility as it relates to a specific job.
 What does it look like?

-Often the first thing a recruiter or hiring manager sees.
+Often the first thing a recruiter or hiring manager sees (if it isn't your resume).

 Not poetic, or overly wordy.